vdaas/vald/docs/guides/configurations.md

 ##### Health check servers

 There are two types of health check servers are built-in, liveness and readiness.
-They are used as servers for [K8s liveness and readiness probe][k8s-liveness-readiness].
+They are used as servers for [Kubernetes liveness and readiness probe][kubernetes-liveness-readiness].

 By default, liveness servers are disabled for agent and compressor, because the liveness probes may accidentally kill these components.